danfis/libccd/doc/compile-and-install.rst

     $ make
     $ make install

-Library libccd is by default compiled in double precision of floating point numbers - you can change this by options ``USE_SINGLE``/``USE_DOUBLE``, i.e.:
+Library libccddbl is by default compiled in double precision of floating point numbers - you can change this by options ``USE_SINGLE``/``USE_DOUBLE``, i.e.:

 .. code-block:: bash